 Greater Boston’s oldest independent bookstore, this shop has been delighting young minds since 1977.
 With more than 28,000 titles available, it offers children’s classics (e.g., Robert McCloskey’s Make Way for Ducklings), the latest in picture and chapter books, and young adult fare.
 Rows of books, from pop-ups to contemporary novels, classics, and nonfiction, are sorted by age and genre.
 A section at the front has books autographed by authors who have done readings sponsored by the Children’s Book Shop at the nearby Public Library of Brookline.
 The knowledgeable staff will help you find just the right gift for any young reader.
 It frequently has been named best children’s bookshop by Boston magazine.
-The store also hosts numerous events and programs.
+The store also hosts numerous eventslike its annual poetry contest.

 278 Washington St.

 Since 1976, Framers’ Workshop, Boston’s only do-it-yourself frame shop, has provided space and tools for customers to frame their own art.
-The fee to use one of the six workstations is $3; doing it yourself takes about an hour and can significantly lower the cost of framing a beloved piece of art.
-The staff is down-to-earth and helpful, offering tips such as: “Metal frames are quicker to assemble than wooden ones,” and “Black aluminum frames are like the milk of grocery stores.”
+The staff is down-to-earth and helpful, offering tips, such as: “Metal frames are quicker to assemble than wooden ones,” and, “Black aluminum frames are like the milk of grocery stores.”
 Translation: they’re the cheapest.
 Be sure to check out the store’s website for special offers.
-Framers’ Workshop will also do custom orders, which typically take about two weeks to fill.
+The shop will also do custom orders, which typically take about two weeks to fill.

 284 Washington St.

 “Nobody knows how great our ingredients are,” says owner Charles Kelsey, who invests in food rather than advertising for his gourmet breakfast and lunch sandwich shop.
 Kelsey and his wife, Rachel, seek out local, organic ingredients like all-natural, antibiotic-free meats, fresh bread from Iggy’s in Cambridge, and fresh produce from Brookline’s Allandale Farm.
 Former America’s Test Kitchen editors with degrees from the Culinary Institute of America, the couple prepares food on site.
-Their slow-roasted pork, which takes three days to prepare, is one of the shop’s most popular items.
-It is used in two sandwiches, pork fennel and pork rabe, sold only on Saturdays.
-Cutty’s menu caters to carnivores—its best seller is the roast beef 1000—but vegetarians will enjoy the shop’s soups, salads, and eggplant spuckie (an old Boston term meaning sub), with eggplant, hand-pulled mozzarella, and olive-carrot salad on a ciabatta roll.
-Once a month, on Super Cluckin’ Sunday, the line is out the door with customers yearning for one of the two kinds of chicken sandwiches Cutty’s offers that day: honey mustard or BBQ ranch fried chicken with sauces, lettuce, and shaved sweet onion on a sesame brioche bun.
+Their BBQ ranch fried chicken sandwich—which takes days to prepare and is one of the shop’s most popular items—is one of two sandwiches only available on their Super Cluckin’ Sundays, along with the honey mustard fried chicken sandwich.
+Limited quantities of these sandwiches are available on Sundays and can be ordered ahead of time online.
+Make sure to place your orders and show up for pickup early, as the line is usually out the door with hungry customers.
+Note: due to the pandemic and staff shortages, the restaurant is accepting online orders only (no walk-ins) and has a limited menu.

 Anatolia Buffet & Kebab House